 “Colin said same sex relationships weren’t discussed in the class,” I said hesitantly.

 “Really?” his teacher replied.
 “I don’t know why he’d say that.
 This was penciled into the schedule and I was there, in the room, during that part of the discussion.
 He got silly for some of the talk and had to leave but he was there for that part too.
 It got really controversial with some of his classmates arguing that they thought being gay was wrong.”

 I rubbed my head and hoped I’d remembered to put the bottle of pain pills in my purse.
 I knew I’d need them.

 “Colin,” I said almost as soon as I walked in the front door.
 “I talked to your teacher and she said that gay stuff was brought up in the sex ed class, that it got really controversial and she was there when it was discussed.”

 “No, it wasn’t,” he protested.
 “Just ask anyone like… no, not him.
 His parents wouldn’t sign the form.
 Maybe you could ask so-and-so.”

 The name washed over my head.
-He was someone Jeremy hadn’t mentioned before.
+He was someone Colin hadn’t mentioned before.
 I wasn’t going to track down a random student.